 5. Describe all other activities to be carried out by the LEA and how these activities will be inclusive of the Common Core State Standards and aligned with Next Generation Sunshine State Standards, student academic achievement standards, and state assessments.
 Describe how the proposed activities ensure priority will be given to teachers not meeting infield requirements based on SBE Rule 6A-1.0503, FAC and effective based on Section 1012.34 F.S.
-[Section 2122 (b)(l)(A)(i)].
+[Section 2122 (b)(1)(A)(i)].

-Student achievemellt on both local and state assessments such as FAIR, FCAT 2.0, will be targeted through the following training opportunities:
+Student achievement on both local and state assessments such as FAIR for K-10, FCAT 2.0, and Performance Matters benchmark assessments, will be targeted through the following training opportunities to improve instruction, data analysis and assessment abilities of teachers, administrators, and appropriate support staff:

-The District Reading Plan is focused on secondary level2 FCAT reading students into content area reading classes with teachers trained in the new NG CAR-PD.
-This will meet students' reading intervention needs within the content area classroom, thereby enabling students to take elective courses and to participate in the career technical academies.
-Language arts, social studies, science and CTE teachers ill grades 7-10 were targeted this year for this training.
-For the 2012-2013 school year this will include sixth grade content area teachers.
+The 2012-2013 K-12 District Reading Plan is heavily dependent upon our ability to place secondary level 2 FCAT reading students into content area reading classes with teachers trained in the new NG CAR-PD.
+The purpose of this is to meet students' reading intervention needs within the content area classroom, thereby enabling students to take elective courses and to participate in the career technical academies.
+Language arts, social studies, science and CTE teachers in grades 7-10 were targeted this year for this training.
+We are broadening our scope in the 2012-2013 school year to include sixth grade content area teachers.
 The training includes a 60-hour course and a follow-up 30-hour practicum.
 Due to the large number of hours of required face-to-face training (60+ hours) it is important that we assist principals by paying for the substitutes for participating teachers.
 Also, at the completion of the training, we plan to provide \$300 for each teacher to select books that will support reading in their particular content area.